usermisterfive/reactNativeAlarmG0/README.md

 . alarm set to value should only be displayed when alarm was enabled.

-. add volume up and down.

 + date1 should be defined.
   app\(tabs)\index.tsx:42 Uncaught (in promise) ReferenceError: date1 is not defined

-. on iphone with disabled sound the alarm should produce the sound.

 . on iphone "Alarm set to" should not collide with task bar.